jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     <title>Chats</title>
 </head>
 ```
-Here is the body section of the application,
+In this block of code is the body section of the application,
-conatining all the data that the user is going to see in the browser
+conatining all the data that the user is going to see in the browser.

+The main logic is processed in the controller and the only php logic is done thrue displaying variables,
+or thrue paging and logic that coulnt be moved to the controller section.
 ```php
 <body>